MARY AIKENHEAD EDUCATION AUSTRALIA

 Under its title of Mary Aikenhead Education Australia (MAEA) and the MAEA Ministry Leader, the education ministry encompasses four girls’ secondary colleges.
 The MAEA schools are St Vincent’s College, Potts Point in New South Wales, St Columba’s College, Essendon and Catholic Ladies’ College, Eltham in Victoria, and Mt St Michael’s College, Ashgrove in Queensland.

 Mary Aikenhead Education Australia sponsors and promotes exemplary contemporary education, in the Catholic tradition, principally for young women.
 At the heart of this ministry is a sustained commitment to serve others, particularly the poor and marginalised.

-In their governance role, the Trustees of Mary Aikenhead Ministries appoint the Board Directors of each of the four Colleges and SVHA.
+In their governance role, the Directors of Mary Aikenhead Education (MAE) Ltd appoint the Board Directors of each of the four Colleges.